Rex Lawson

-Rex Jim Lawson (4 March 1938 – 18 January 1971), known as Cardinal Rex, was a singer, trumpeter and bandleader from Buguma, Nigeria.
+Rex Jim Lawson (4 March 1938 – 16 January 1971), known as Cardinal Rex, was a singer, trumpeter and bandleader from Buguma in present Rivers State, Nigeria.
 He became one of the best-known highlife musicians of the 1960s in Africa when Cardinal and his band dominated Nigeria's highlife scene.

 Early life

 Rex Lawson was born in 1938 in Buguma, Nigeria to a Kalabari chieftain father and an Igbo mother from Owerri.
 He was given the name Erekeosima which translates to "do not name this one" due to his father's belief that he would not live past infancy.
 He was the fourth child to his parents, the others having died of illnesses.
 At a young age, Lawson was afflicted with a severe case of small pox.
 While his mother brought him to various medicine men outside of Kalabari for treatment, his father feared he would die and lost interest in raising him.
 Lawson later sued his father for neglect while he was at school.
 He won the case, but his father cursed him in return, and the two did not communicate with one another until Lawson began his musical career.